 The Dangers of Embalming and The Alternative of Human Composting

 The practice of embalming is incredibly widespread – a New York Times article published in 2019 estimates that 50% of dead bodies in the U.S. undergo the embalming process.
-There are several reasons given for this; that it is respectful to the body, sanitary, and gives the family time to gather as a group before viewing the body.
+There are several reasons given for this; it is respectful to the body, sanitary, and gives the family time to gather as a group before viewing the body.
 Many argue that embalming allows us to view our loved ones after they die, especially if they pass under difficult circumstances – a car accident for example.

 On the other side, there is also the ‘anti-embalming’ camp largely composed of green funeral supporters and environmentalists.
 Their primary argument against embalming is that it is environmentally toxic and leeches poison into the earth, ensuring that our last act on this planet is to pollute it.